awsdocs/aws-lambda-developer-guide/doc_source/with-android-create-package.md

 }
 ```

 Zip up the sample code to create a deployment package\.
-For instructions, see [AWS Lambda Deployment Package in Node\.js](nodejs-package.md)\.
+For instructions, see [AWS Lambda deployment package in Node\.js](nodejs-package.md)\.

 ## Java<a name="with-on-demand-custom-android-example-deployment-pkg-java"></a>